grindsa/acme2certifier/docs/eab.md

 keyid_03: bWFjXzAz
 ```

-## create a customized eab handler
+## Create a Customized EAB Handler

-Creating your own eab-handler is pretty straightforward.
+Creating your own EAB handler is straightforward.
 All you need to do is to create your own handler.py with a "EABhandler" class containing a __mac_key_get__ method to lookup the `mac_key` based on a given `kid`.

 The __allowed_domains_check__ method is optional an can be use to customize the [`allowed_domainlist_check()` function](https://github.com/grindsa/acme2certifier/blob/master/acme_srv/helper.py#L1641).